 - Convenience Stores.
-The Company is the exclusive Philippine master franchisee of Ministop Japan.
-Ministop began operations in the Philippines in 2000 and is a franchise of Ministop Co.
-Ltd., one of the largest convenience store chains in Japan.
-Revenue is generated through selling of merchandise to franchisees.
-Ministop's key strength is its ability to provide fresh and ready-to-eat food for its customers. - Drugstores.
-In July 2012, wholly-owned subsidiaries of RRHI RSC and Robinsons Inc. (now merged in RSC) each acquired a 45% interest in South Star Drug, Inc.(SSDI).
+In February 2022, the Company, through its subsidiary RSC, acquired the remaining 40.0% stake of Ministop Japan in RCSI resulting in RRHI effectively controlling 100% of Ministop Philippines, which has been subsequently rebranded to Uncle John's following Ministop Japan's exit.
+RCSI is also currently undergoing a merger with RSC, with the latter as surviving entity.
+The merger is expected to take effect on July 1, 2023.
+Uncle John's strength is its ability to provide fresh and ready-to-eat food for its customers on a 24/7 basis. - Drugstores.
+In July 2012, the Company's wholly-owned subsidiaries RSC and RI (now merged with RSC) each acquired a 45% interest in SSDI.
 The acquisition represents a 90% interest on the shares of stock of SSDI.
-South Star Drug carries a wide range of prescription and over-the-counter pharmaceutical products together with a range of food, personal care and other products.
-On May 17, 2016, SSDI acquired 51.00% of TGP Pharma, Inc. On October 16, 2020, SSDI acquired 100% of Rose Pharmacy, Inc. - Specialty Stores.
-Currently, the Company operates eight formats of specialty stores, namely: 1) toys and juvenile products retail under Toys "R" Us; 2) consumer electronics and appliances stores operated under Robinsons Appliances and Savers Appliances) beauty brands Shiseido, Benefit, Elizabeth Arden; 4) mass merchandise stores under Daiso Japan and Super50; and 6) pet retail under Pet Lovers Centre.
+Southstar Drug carries a wide range of prescription and over-the-counter pharmaceutical products together with a range of food, personal care, and other products.
+In May 2016, SSDI acquired 51.0% of TGP Pharma, Inc. ("TGPPI"), taking majority stake in TGP, the country's largest generics drugstore chain.
+In October 2020, SSDI acquired 100% of RPI, a leading drugstore chain in the Visayas and Mindanao regions. - Specialty Stores.
+Currently, the Company operates six formats of specialty stores, namely: 1) toys and juvenile products retail under Toys "R" Us; 2) consumer electronics and appliances stores operated under Robinsons Appliances and Savers Appliances; 3) beauty brands Shiseido, Benefit, and Clé de Peau Beauté; 4) mass merchandise stores under Daiso Japan and Super50; and 6) pet retail under Pet Lovers Centre.

-The Company, as of end of 2021 has 2,208 stores, consisting of 286 supermarkets (including No Brand), 52 department stores, 227 DIY stores, 456 convenience stores, 899 drugstores and 288 specialty stores.
-This excludes 2,030 TGP franchised stores.
+The Company, as of end of 2022 has 2,310 stores, consisting of 324 supermarkets (including No Brand), 51 department stores, 223 DIY stores, 424 convenience stores, 993 drugstores and 295 specialty stores.
+This excludes 2,151 TGP franchised stores.

 (ii) Significant Subsidiaries.
-As of December 31, 2021, Robinsons Retail Holdings, Inc. (RRHI) has eight wholly-owned subsidiaries and eighteen partly-owned subsidiaries in which RRHI's ownership allows it to exercise control, all of which are consolidated with the Group's financial statements.
+As of December 31, 2022, Robinsons Retail Holdings, Inc. (RRHI) has six wholly-owned subsidiaries and sixteen partly-owned subsidiaries in which RRHI's ownership allows it to exercise control, all of which are consolidated with the Group's financial statements.